 Unemployment and poverty disproportionately affect African Americans — making combatting hunger even harder

-African American households have a significantly lower household income than white, non-Hispanic households.
+African American households have significantly lower household incomes than white, non-Hispanic households.
 African Americans are also more than twice as likely to face hunger.

-- Poverty rates for African Americans in 2017 were more than twice that of white, non-Hispanic individuals.
+- Poverty rates for African Americans are more than twice that of white, non-Hispanic individuals.